Parametrized complexity of relations between multidimensional subshifts: The embedding problem

 \section{The embedding problem $\mathbf{Y\hookrightarrow X}$}

-We are mainly interested in the case of SFT inputs, as this problem has a nontrivial boundary between the decidable and undecidable cases (with an upper bound of $\Sigma^0_1$ by \Cref{upper-bound-embeddings}), while it is always undecidable ($\Pi^0_1$-hard) for effective inputs by \Cref{rice-theorem-for-effective}.
-We are not able to characterize which properties of $Y$ makes this problem decidable, but exhibit sufficient conditions for decidability and undecidability.
+We are mainly interested in the case of SFT inputs, as $Y \hookrightarrow X$ has a nontrivial boundary between the decidable and undecidable cases (with an upper bound of $\Sigma^0_1$ by Lemma \ref{upper-bound-embeddings}), while it is always undecidable ($\Pi^0_1$-hard) for effective inputs by Theorem \ref{rice-theorem-for-effective}.
+We are not able to characterize which properties of $Y$ make this problem decidable, but exhibit sufficient conditions for decidability and undecidability.

-We start with sufficient conditions for $Y \hookrightarrow X$ to be undecidable. \begin{theorem} Assume that $Y$ contains a configuration that is not strongly periodic, but is strongly periodic outside of a finite region.
-Then $Y \hookrightarrow X$ for SFT inputs is $\Sigma^0_1$-hard. \end{theorem}

-\begin{proof} We reduce the halting problem on empty input.
-Let $M$ be a Turing machine given as input for the halting problem.
+We start with sufficient conditions for $Y \hookrightarrow X$ to be undecidable. \begin{theorem} Assume that $Y$ contains a configuration that is not strongly periodic, but is strongly periodic outside of a finite region (i.e. coincides with a strongly periodic configuration except on a finite set).
+Then $Y \hookrightarrow X$ for SFT inputs is $\Sigma^0_1$-hard. \end{theorem} \begin{proof} We reduce the problem \textbf{Halt}.
+Let $M$ be a Turing machine given as input.
 Let $y_p \in Y$ be the configuration given by the hypothesis: there is a finite set $C$ such that $y_p$ is strongly periodic outside $C$ with period $p \in \A^{n \times n}$.